KCerveny/KCerveny.github.io/_projects/electronics/hacked-garage.md

 With the spectrogram filters set, we can easily each active pulse is the signal, and can more easily estimate their durations.
 Counting the blue spikes, there were 24 pulses transmitted.
 Isolating a single iteration of the code, we can see the full duration takes approximately 0.14 seconds to complete.

 Recall from the FCC filing that the transmitter uses the Weigand 26 bit protocol.
-If we look up a chart of the [Weigland protocol](https://en.wikipedia.org/wiki/Wiegand_interface), we see that the first and last of the 26 bits sent are both partity bits, containing no data about the code.
+If we look up a chart of the [Weigand protocol](https://en.wikipedia.org/wiki/Wiegand_interface), we see that the first and last of the 26 bits sent are both parity bits, containing no data about the code.
 Since the code is bits (binary digits), we must determine the orders of the 24 1's and 0's in the code.
 As we repeatedly observed 24 pulses in our code, we can assume that this implementation does not include the leading and trailing parity bits.

 Looking further into the FCC documentation, the included test report mentions that the devices use a "modified [Manchester encoded modulation](https://en.wikipedia.org/wiki/Manchester_code)".
 In our case, the modulation of the signal defines what is considered a one or a zero.
 The protocol defines what those ones and zeroes mean.